tj-wells/coti-docker-method/README.md

 docker-compose logs --follow
 ```

+You can safely stop following the logs by pressing `Ctrl+C`.

 # 🧑‍💻 Debugging

 Below is a list of common errors/problems that have been encountered when setting up the node software, and their solutions.